FarisMuhd17/QuillJS/README.md

 # **Quill.js**

-Quill is an AIO (All in one) discord bot made using the discord.js library
+An all in one discord bot made using the discord.js library